vutuong/leetcode-daily-practice/README.md

 # leet-code-practice
 I start my learning and working path as a junior network engineer, so I have no idea on data structure and algorithms.
-Because learning theory is so boring without practicing, I created this repo to practise/solve the problem in leetcode with Golang.
+Because learning theory is so boring without practicing, I created this repo to practise/solve the problem in leetcode with Golang/Python.

 Everyday/week, try to discuss and catch up with my friend.